the-turing-way/the-turing-way/CODE_OF_CONDUCT.md

 This Code of Conduct applies to all spaces managed by the Turing Way project including, but not limited to, in-person focus groups and workshops, and communications online via GitHub.
 By participating, contributors indicate their acceptance of the procedures by which the Turing Way project core development team resolves any Code of Conduct incidents, which may include the storage and processing of their personal information.

-## 2.1 Expected Behaviour
+### 2.1 Expected Behaviour

 We are confident that our community members will together build a supportive and collaborative atmosphere at our events and during online communications.
 The following bullet points set out explicitly what we hope you will consider to be appropriate community guidelines:

-* **Be respectful of different viewpoints and experiences**.
+- Be respectful of different viewpoints and experiences.
 Do not engage in homophobic, racist, transphobic, ageist, ableist, sexist, or otherwise exclusionary behaviour.
-* **Use welcoming and inclusive language**.
+- Use welcoming and inclusive language.
 Exclusionary comments or jokes, threats or violent language are not acceptable.
 Do not address others in an angry, intimidating, or demeaning manner.
 Be considerate of the ways the words you choose may impact others.
 Be patient and respectful of the fact that English is a second (or third or fourth!) language for some participants.
-* **Do not harass people**.
+- Do not harass people.
 Harassment includes unwanted physical contact, sexual attention, or repeated social contact.
 Know that consent is explicit, conscious and continuous—not implied.
 If you are unsure whether your behaviour towards another person is welcome, ask them.
 If someone tells you to stop, do so.
-* **Respect the privacy and safety of others**.
+- Respect the privacy and safety of others.
 Do not take photographs of others without their permission.
-Do not share other participants’ personal experiences without their express permission.
+Do not share other participants' personal experiences without their express permission.
 Note that posting (or threatening to post) personally identifying information of others without their consent ("doxing") is a form of harassment.
-* **Be considerate of others’ participation**.
+- Be considerate of others' participation.
 Everyone should have an opportunity to be heard.
 In update sessions, please keep comments succinct so as to allow maximum engagement by all participants.
 Do not interrupt others on the basis of disagreement; hold such comments until they have finished speaking.
-* **Don’t be a bystander**.
+- Don't be a bystander.
 If you see something inappropriate happening, speak up.
 If you don't feel comfortable intervening but feel someone should, please feel free to ask a member of the Code of Conduct response team for support.
+- Keep conversations open and inclusive.
+Avoid direct messaging (DMs) when discussing project-related topics, as this can limit collaboration and transparency.
+Instead, use public channels or threads to encourage participation and maintain open communication among community members.
-* As an overriding general rule, please **be intentional in your actions and humble in your mistakes**.
+- As an overriding general rule, please **be intentional in your actions and humble in your mistakes**.

 All interactions should be professional regardless of platform: either online or in-person.
 See [this explanation of the four social rules](https://www.recurse.com/manual#sub-sec-social-rules) - no feigning surprise, no well-actually's, no back-seat driving, no subtle -isms - for further recommendations for inclusive behaviours.

-## 2.2 Unacceptable Behaviour
+### 2.2 Unacceptable Behaviour

 Examples of unacceptable behaviour by Turing Way community members at any project event or platform include: